cosmicanant/recursive-diff/README.md

 -   **`getDiff(x, y)`:** `getDiff` takes two arguments `x` and `y` and return their diff. `x` and `y` can be Array/Object or even other primitive types such as number, boolean or string.

+> Notes: `getDiff` also takes a third optional boolen parameter, `keepOldValueInDiff` which if set to true, every diff value will have an additional property `oldValue` which will denote the old value before mutation.

 -   **`applyDiff (x, diff, visitorCallbackFn)`** `applyDiff` takes three arguments:
     -   x: original value,
     -   diff: diff returned by `getDiff` API